jordicf/FRAME/doc/Orthogons.md

 The structure of a STOG is characterized by the relative location of its branches, e.g., *0*-STOGs can only have one structure (orthogonal rectangles), *1*-STOGs can have 4 different structures depending on the location of the branch (*N*, *S*, *E*, *W*), *2*-STOGs can have 10 different structures (*NN*, *NS*, *NE*, *NW*, *SS*, *SE*, ...).
-In general, the number of possible structures of a *k*-STOG is
+In general, the number of possible structures of a *k*-STOG is (subsets with repetitions):

 $$\binom{k+3}{k}$$

 ### Why STOGs?